 Just how the 2-plus year-old tablet will fare on 5.0, we don't know, but the fact that it's getting it at all is reassuring.
 Google may be getting more committed to giving Nexus devices longer update lives, something we can all be happy about.
 Read More

 As it's getting close to Nexus season, the rumors about Google's next phone are really starting to pile up.
 As are the leaks.
 And at this point, it can be really fun to hop on the speculation express to conclusion town.
 Dare I say, it's understandable.
 Even "Nexus 5" - a name that has been confirmed (even circumstantially) exactly zero times - seems to be such a concrete fact now that you'd have to be a moron not to believe that's what the next Nexus is going to be called, right?
+Is that probably a pretty good guess?
+Sure!
+More likely than not, even?
 Read More

 It's a pretty big day for Viber, the popular VoIP application that brings "free messages and calls" to your mobile.
 Seems that the guys behind the app (appropriately named Viber Media) have been hard at work preparing not only major updates to the Android and iOS applications, but also on an all-new desktop client for Windows and Mac.